 Failure to follow these guidelines may delay the publication of your article.

-All graphics (maps, graphs, and photographs) should be submitted digitally in either EPS (Encapsulated Postscript) or TIFF (Tagged Image File Format).
+All graphics (maps, graphs, diagrams, photographs, etc.) should be submitted digitally in either EPS (Encapsulated Postscript) or TIFF (Tagged Image File Format).
 Graphics can be exported and saved in these formats with applications such as Adobe Illustrator or CorelDraw.
 When exporting to EPS or TIFF, all fonts must be embedded.
-Graphic formats such as GIF, JPEG, PDF, and images produced in PowerPoint or imported into a Word document are not acceptable.
+Graphic formats such as GIF, JPEG, PDF, and images produced in PowerPoint or imported into a Word document are not acceptable for high-quality printing.
 All raster images (TIFF) must be saved with a resolution of 600 dpi.

-A full-page graphic must not exceed 5.0 inches (wide) by 8.0 inches (long) including space for the figure caption which will be typeset by the printer.
+A full-page graphic must not exceed 5.9 inches (wide) by 8.8 inches (long), or 2.8 inches (wide) by 8.8 inches (long) for a single column, including space for the figure caption which will be typeset by the printer.
 Intermediate sizes are acceptable.
 Please plan for possible reductions of type and symbols.

 Basic map design principles can be found in the following textbooks: